aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 ## Next Steps

-This guidance provides the zip files for Lambda layer, which are compatible with Python 3.10; for future releases, you can create layers by downloading libraries for following sources:
+This guidance provides the zip files for Lambda layer, which are compatible with Python 3.10; specifically, following versions were used:

+* SQLAlchemy-2.0.27
+* langchain-0.0.190
+* pyathena-3.3.0

+In next release of the guidance, we intend to provide instructions about how to custmozed the libraries yourself by downloading from official sources (as below):

 * [SQL Alchemy](https://www.sqlalchemy.org/download.html)
 * [PyAthena](https://pypi.org/project/PyAthena/#files)